raul23/equifax-data-breach/README.rst

   pictures, and Beijing, China as their location of residence.
 However in the indictment, Beijing is referred in the past:

-    Defendents [...] were residents of Beijing, China and members of the 54th Research Institute, which was a component of the PLA.
+    Defendants [...] were residents of Beijing, China and members of the 54th Research Institute, which was a component of the PLA.

   **Ref.:** [DOJ2]_ (pages 3-4, parapraph 5.d)